 Who teaches the classes?

 We have two instructors: Tracey Miller and Jayme Zylstra.
 Bios are available of them on our goat yoga page of the website.
 Both are certified Yoga instructors and both love goats.
 We recognize that goats can be a little unpredictable in their behavior, but the quality of our instruction is top notch.

 What are typical class days and times?

-At this time, Kalli is scheduled to do Wednesday morning classes at 9am and 11am.
-Tracey will do Monday evening at 6pm and Saturday morning at 9am.
+At this time, Jayme is scheduled to do Wednesday evenings at 6pm.
+Tracey will do Monday evenings at 6pm and Saturday's at noon.
 Private classes will be scheduled on a case by case basis.

 Are there bathrooms?

 Due to the pandemic, we do not allow people in our home.
 Emergency situations can utilize our camper bathroom.
 Since classes are only an hour in length, it is ideal if you use the restroom before arriving so that class isn’t interrupted.
-However, if you need to use the restroom, please let the instructor know so they can get you inside.
+However, if you need to use the restroom, please let the instructor know.

 Do I bring a yoga mat?

-You can bring a yoga mat if you would like.
-You can also use one of ours.
+No. You do not need a yoga mat.
+We provide mats.
 Goats have a tendency to want to nibble on them and they may get dirty.
 Using our mats is perfectly acceptable.
 Our mats are sanitized daily after classes.

 What should I wear?

 Dress for the elements as you will be outside.
 Loose clothing is enticing to nibble on for the goats.
 Items like strings from a hooded sweatshirt, baggy clothes, gloves, etc… might get you more attention, but trust me, it gets annoying after a while.

 Is there hand sanitizer available?